Petrostates: The Rise and Fall of OPEC in the 20th Century

 H.E.
 Majid Al-Moneef, Former OPEC Governor; Chairman of the International Advisory Committee of King Abdullah Petroleum Studies and Research Center (KAPSARC)

-Bassam Fattouh, Director of the Oxford Institute for Energy Studies, Roma Tre University in Rome
+Bassam Fattouh, Director of the Oxford Institute for Energy Studies, University of Pennsylvania

 Robin Mills, CEO of Qamar Energy